 Vania Sukola, BASc, RP (pronouns she/her)

 I have always provided therapy through a client-centred and trauma-informed practice, using Feminist Therapy as the main form of therapy.
 I strive to work holistically, and am attentive to the different ways women can take care of themselves.
-Specifically, i have extensive training in Sensorimotor Psychotherapy and have completed Level 2: This is a large part of my current process.
+Specifically, i have extensive somatic trauma therapy training in Sensorimotor Psychotherapy and have completed Level 2: This is a large part of my current process.
 I am an integrative and relational therapist as my therapy also draws from Narrative Therapy, Attachment Theory, Emotion-Focused therapy as well as from tools based in Parts Work (IFS), Expressive Arts Therapy, Mindfulness and Somatic (body-based) therapies.
 As i deeply committed to trauma therapy, i have studied various somatic modalities, including training with Jane Clapp and Somatic Experiencing, and have received a Certificate in Sex Therapy.
 I have also completed training with Postpartum Support International Level 1 and 2, and the Birth and Trauma Support Center’s Level 1 and 2 Therapy for Birth Trauma trainings.
 I received training as a Birth Story Listener with Pam England, as well as attachment-based parenting support with Gordon Neufeld.
 Working from this holistic perspective is an asset as it helps folx in their journey of healing and growth towards a life with resilience.

 When i am not providing therapeutic support, i am a mother of two young children and self-care is an invaluable part of my personal life as well.
 I love to collect rompers and jumpsuits, knit, relax in my cozy chair with a good book.
 I follow the moon phases and nature inspires me.
 And i’ve been known to always have chocolate on hand – there is always room for chocolate.

 I am a member of the College of Registered Psychotherapists (CRPO) and Ontario Association of Mental Health Professionals (OAMHP).
 I abide by the Personal Health Information Act (PHIPA) regarding Confidentiality and other policies listed out by my College and Association.
 I have personal liability insurance, receive clinical supervision and am part of a peer support group that meets regularly.